5 HSA Benefits You Might Not Know About

 About the Author

-Rob Grubka is president of Employee Benefits for Voya Financial.
-In this role, he is responsible for product development and management, distribution and the end-to-end customer experience for Voya’s stop loss, group life, disability and supplemental health insurance solutions, as well as health savings and spending accounts, offered to U.S. businesses and covering more than 6.2 million individuals through the workplace.
+Rob Grubka is chief executive officer of Health Solutions for Voya Financial.
+In this role, he is responsible for product development and management, distribution and the end-to-end customer experience for Voya’s stop loss, group life, disability and supplemental health insurance solutions, as well as health savings and spending accounts, offered to U.S. businesses and covering more than 6.6 million individuals through the workplace.